Travel Guide: Safety in Juarez and El Paso [2023]

 It’s natural to have doubts and concerns about crossing the Mexican border.
 In fact, our trip to Juarez and El Paso was our first time hopping the border on foot.
 While there are a few things you should know, rest assured – it’s not hard to do.

 As the Rio Grande is the natural border between Texas and Mexico, the border crossing is always going to be over a bridge.
-The two most common bridges connecting El Paso and Juarez are the Stanton Street Bridge and the Paso del Norte Bridge, which is also known as the Santa Fe Street Bridge.
+The two most common bridges connecting El Paso and Juarez are the Stanton Street Bridge and the Paso del Norte Bridge.
+This is also known as the Santa Fe Street Bridge.

 plack at El Paso Juarez Border Crossing Paso del Norte Bridge